Configuring IIS to support Estonian Digital ID-card for authentication

 Possible additional configurations

-The purpose of this document is not to give exact guidance how to configure or secure web sites.
-But we want to introduce useful configurations for using two-way SSL with Estonian eID cards.
-In the following chapters, we point out possibilities we think are important.
+The purpose of this document is not to give exact guidance on how to configure or secure websites.
+This section introduces useful configurations for using two-way SSL with Estonian eID cards.
+The following sections cover options worth considering.

 Filtering certificate list on client side